Zum Hauptinhalt springen

 • Disadvantages:

-❌ Requires initial calibration for each acid type and temperature (included in LiquiSonic)
+❌ Requires initial calibration for each type of acid and temperature (included in LiquiSonic)

 pH measurement